obinasBaba/Portfolio/src/cms/blog/2021-06-16-magnet-button-with-framer-motion.md

 **Examples of what may go wrong:**

 * a login form doesn’t allow the user to login with proper email;
-* it is not possible to open a checkout page even though the products were added to the cart;
+* it is not possible to open a checkout pageTitle even though the products were added to the cart;
 * literally any other functional or logical issue.

 <!--StartFragment-->